 Find Installed Fonts For A Particular Language

-fc-list command can also allows you list installed fonts for a particular language.
-To do so, you to need to mention the correct language code with fc-list command as shown below.
+To list installed font for a specific language, you to need to mention the correct language code with fc-list

 To list of installed fonts for Tamil language, run the following command: